facebookresearch/CompilerGym/docs/source/getting_started.rst

 We provide over :ref:`a million benchmarks for the LLVM environments
 <llvm/index:Datasets>` that can be used for training agents and evaluating the
-generalization of strategies across unseen benchmarks.
+generalization of strategies across unseen programs.
 Benchmarks are grouped into *datasets* , which are managed using :class:`env.datasets
 <compiler_gym.datasets.Datasets>`.
 You may also provide your own programs to use
 as benchmarks, see :meth:`env.make_benchmark()
 <compiler_gym.envs.LlvmEnv.make_benchmark>` for details.